jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

   (b) enters those particulars in the unit register.

 ### 23 Receiving Kyoto units from overseas registries
-(1) If the Registrar receives notification from an overseas registry of a proposal to transfer Kyoto units to an account in the Registry, the Registrar must register the transaction, in accordance with the notification, when the Registrar receives the following:
+(1) If the Registrar receives notification from an overseas registry of a proposal to transfer Kyoto units to an account in the Registry, the Registrar must register the transaction.
-  (a) notification from the international transaction log that the proposed transaction does not contain any discrepancies; and
+  (a)
   (b)
 (2) If the Registrar receives notification from an overseas registry of a proposal to transfer Kyoto units to an account in the Registry and receives notification from the international transaction log that there is a discrepancy, the Registrar—
   (a) may not register the transaction; and
   (b) must terminate the transaction; and
   (c) must notify the international transaction log of the termination.
 (3) A transfer of Kyoto units from an overseas registry is subject to any regulations made under this Act.
+(4) Subsection (1) is subject to subsection (2).

 ### 23A Receiving New Zealand units and approved overseas units from overseas registries
 (1) If the Registrar receives notification from an overseas registry of a proposal to transfer New Zealand units or approved overseas units to an account in the Registry and the Registrar is satisfied that there is no discrepancy with the transaction, the Registrar must register the transaction in accordance with the notification.